 I sometimes tell my parents that I’m going to see someone they know so that I can stay out longer.

 If your teenager disregards what you’ve agreed, tell them how agreements are about mutual respect.
 And try to trust that your child is hearing what you say, even if you don’t get a clear response.

 "If we, as adults, agree on shared rules with other parents, we can be extra clear when talking to our children and, at the same time, feel supported by one another as parents.
 Our teenagers may not always show that they’re listening, but they are hearing what we say and know where we stand.
 And that creates security for our youngsters.”

 TALK TO OTHER PARENTS

-Getting home at a precise time can be tricky, and that’s not just true for teenagers.
-Something could happen on the way – the bus might be late, or the walk might take longer than expected.
+Coming home at a precise time can be tricky.
+Something could happen on the way, like the bus being late or the walk taking longer than expected.
 So try to show some understanding if your teenager comes home 15 minutes late.